deanbushmiller/Vuln-Assessment-Analyst/README.md

 When you are done using the solution, you will want to tear down the resources you built in order to prevent unwanted costs in your AWS account.

 ### You will CONTINUALLY incur charges from AWS if you DO NOT clean up
-Stoping instance will REDUCE charges and allow you to do the lab on your own.
+Stopping instance will REDUCE charges and allow you to do the lab on your own.

 2 phases:
 - CloudFormation phase